FatimaMHelmy/ITI_9MonthsDiploma/MschineLearning/HandsOn_codes/Readme.md

-#### THIS folder Contains  The Implementation of each Cchapter in Hands on book.
+#### THIS folder Contains  The Implementation of each chapter in Hands on book.